Bids for Affection Strengthen Your Bond

 How to Spot Bids For Attention

-The secret to recognizing your partner’s bids, is to read the subtext underneath what your partner is actually saying.
-This requires paying attention to not only your partner, but also yourself and your responses.
+The secret to recognizing your partner’s bids, is to read the subtext underneath what your partner is actually saying, and then validate their feelings.
+This requires paying attention to not only your partner, and listening intentionally, but also paying attention to yourself and your responses.
 Here are some examples:

 Bid for Attention vs. What Your Partner is Needing